All insights

 [ Firebase / Redis / Kafka / 3rd Party APIs ]

-Add callouts for ingress, service meshes, container-to-container security, and observability pipelines (e.g., Loki, Prometheus).
+Add callouts for ingress, service mesh, container-to-container security, and observability pipelines.

 Component: [Name]